Soil carbon: Managing soil carbon

+Although exact quantities are difficult to measure, human activities have caused substantial losses of soil organic carbon through land use changes, such as deforestation and other agricultural practices.
+For example, the destruction of rainforests has resulted in a significant release of stored carbon from terrestrial ecosystems into the atmosphere as carbon dioxide (CO2).
+Also, fire removes soil cover and leads to immediate and continuing losses of soil organic carbon.
+Additionally, tillage and drainage both expose soil organic matter to oxygen and oxidation.
+In the Netherlands, East Anglia, Florida, and the California Delta, subsidence of peat lands from oxidation has been severe as a result of tillage and drainage.
+Grazing management that exposes soil (through either excessive or insufficient recovery periods) can also cause losses of soil organic carbon.
 It has long been encouraged that farmers adjust practices to maintain or increase the organic component in the soil.
 On one hand, practices that hasten oxidation of carbon (such as burning crop stubbles or over-cultivation) are discouraged; on the other hand, incorporation of organic material (such as in manuring) has been encouraged.
 Increasing soil carbon is not a straightforward matter; it is made complex by the relative activity of soil biota, which can consume and release carbon and are made more active by the addition of nitrogen fertilizers.